Updated September 24, 2024

 How is mezcal made?

-In this section of our mezcal guide, we’ll look at how agave is harvested, roasted, crushed, fermented into mosto, and then, finally, distilled into mezcal.
+In this section of our guide, we’ll look at how agave is harvested, roasted, crushed, fermented into mosto, and then, finally, distilled into mezcal.

 How is agave harvested?